temporalio/edu-102-python-code/samples/using-dataclasses-as-input-and-output/README.md

 Take a look at the `activities.py` file to see how the `translate_term` method takes in the `TranslationActivityInput` dataclass as an input parameter.
-Also notice how that method returns a `TranslationActivityOutput`` object for the output.
+Also notice how that method returns a `TranslationActivityOutput` object for the output.

-## Part D: Run the Translation Workflow
+## Part C: Run the Translation Workflow

 To run the workflow